HRI-EU/carma/README.md

 python -m examples.carma
 ```

-Same as for running carma, you can control evaluate the different runs here, using the boolean set again: \
+Same as for running carma, you can evaluate the different runs, using the boolean set again at: \
 https://github.com/HRI-EU/carma/blob/main/src/evaluation/evaluate_carma.py#L342 \
+The default experiment is again Sorting Fruits including one person.

 ``` bash
 # run evaluation